Connect with a certified trainer for free

 • Tenderness or a bump where the finger and palm meet

-• Finger locked in bent position
+• Finger stuck in a bent position (finger locking)

 When to see a doctor